Proceedings at the Venue

 Canberra frequently experiences early morning fog.
 Though this is more prominent in winter, even the summer months have seen heavy morning fog.
 When this happens the Canberra Airport is often closed until the fog lifts and, at times, normal arrivals and departures can be delayed until 11.00am.
 It is strongly advised that interstate graduates and guests planning to attend a morning ceremony and are travelling by plane arrive in Canberra the night before the ceremony.

-A cloak room service is not available at the Parliament House.
+A cloak room service is not available at the venue.
 Please make arrangements prior to the ceremony to store your belongings either on your person, or in another safe location.
 You cannot take bags, phones or other personal items up on stage when receiving an award.

 Presentation and Conferral